MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

                    "P"=20)
   ```

+  Note: Concentration of all label input metabolites must be 1.

 - Define simulation times:

   For instance, to simulate label propagation from t=0 to 100, with time steps of 1: